-This is probably the #1 most common type of AI used on websites.
-We’re all familiar with “chat” usually found in the bottom right corner of a website.
+This is probably the #1 most common use of AI on websites.

 It’s not a perfect system, but it reduces the need for a person to be sitting on the other end of the chat requests 24/7, which for some businesses could be more than a single person would be able to handle effectively.

 - Convenient - Bots are available for 24-hours a day, 7-days a week with no on-site staff necessary.

 - Instant response - Chatbots can respond to users' needs instantly, offering up some options for what they might like to learn about.

 - FAQs answered quickly - Once a business has pre-programmed the answers to the most frequently asked questions, the bot can answer simple questions.
 This makes the visitor happy and leaves staff available for live chat that is more likely to turn into new business, or a positive customer experience which often turns into positive reviews.

 - High volume support - A chatbot can handle a high volume of requests quickly.
 Customers who find it difficult to reach a company are likely to feel neglected.
 Installing a bot on your website can keep that from happening.